Saturday 14 March 2020

 35 Chester Street

 K and T's Place by Nielson Jenkins.
 Photography: Shantanu Starick.

 K and T's Place.

-Presented by Lachlan Nielsen and Morgan Jenkins, Co-founders, Nielsen Jenkins
+Lachlan Nielsen and Morgan Jenkins, Co-founders, Nielsen Jenkins

 Lachlan Nielsen and Morgan Jenkins of Nielsen Jenkins will present K and T's Place alongside their clients Tarragh Cunningham and Keith Burt.

 Nielsen Jenkins is a multi-award winning architectural practice based in Brisbane.

 The work of the practice explores key ideas of landscape, subtraction, connections and materiality in order to achieve client specific outcomes that are responsive to context and place.
 These explorations form the basis of all its work, from small-scale commercial and residential architecture to furniture construction and design.